 As you can see, the phytic acid content is highly variable.
 For example, the amount contained in almonds can vary up to 20-fold.

-Phytic acid impairs absorption of iron and zinc, and to a lesser extent calcium.
+Phytic acid impairs the absorption of iron and zinc, and to lesser extent calcium.
 This applies to a single meal, not overall nutrient absorption throughout the day.
 In other words, phytic acid reduces mineral absorption during the meal but doesn’t have any effect on subsequent meals.
 For example, snacking on nuts between meals could reduce the amount of iron, zinc and calcium you absorb from these nuts but not from the meal you eat a few hours later.

 However, when you eat high-phytate foods with most of your meals, mineral deficiencies may develop over time.
 This is rarely a concern for those who follow well-balanced diets but may be a significant problem during periods of malnutrition and in developing countries where the main food source is grains or legumes.